Niranjan-Jyothi/flipr-hackathon/README.md

 - Clone to your local Repo

 # BACKEND
-- opem temianl at root dir
+- opem teminal at root dir
 -  1) $ cd backend                             --- goto the backend working dir
 -  2) $ virtualenv venv                        --- setup a virtual env of your choice
  - 3) $ source venv/Scripts/Activate           --- activating virtualenv